e-picas/dotfiles/README.md

 -   all "dotfiles" are stored in the `home/` directory and are to be symlinked or copied in the UNIX user's `$HOME`
--   when it is possible, any dotfile will try to include a `_alt` suffixed same file used for "per-device" configurations (these files are excluded from version control)
+-   when it is possible, any dotfile will try to include a `_alt` suffixed same file used for "per-device" configurations
--   any file with a `.model` suffix needs to be filled with a value (tokens mostly)
+-   any file with a `.model` suffix contains masks like `@MASK@` that needs to be filled with a value (tokens mostly)
 -   all binaries of the `bin/` directory are to be copied or symlinked in the UNIX user's `$HOME/bin/` and are themselves symlinks to git submodules stored in the `modules/` directory (so I can always be up-to-date)